zdravkov/kendo-docs/api/javascript/ui/grid.md

     });
     </script>

-In this example only two operators would be displayed in the dropdown list - "Equal to" and "Not equal to".
+In this example only two operators would be displayed in the DropDownList - "Equal to" and "Not equal to".

 ### filterable.operators.string.eq `String` *(default: "Is equal to")*